TomasDanielExpositoTorre/assistant-flask-restserver/README.md

 - For DuckDNS, you can follow along the example in the plugin [documentation](https://pypi.org/project/certbot-dns-duckdns/)

+This option is also compatible with self-signed certificates, where you can:
+1. Generate the LetsEncrypt certificate through a reverse-proxy app (for example, [Nginx Proxy Manager](https://nginxproxymanager.com/)).
+2. Launch the API with a self-signed certificate like [here](#static-ip-hosting).
+3. Redirect all petitions from the proxy manager to the API IP address.

+---

 ## Integration with Wear-OS (wear-smart)

-WearOS enforces HTTPS communication, so one of the three name resolution setups mentioned above must be followed for it to function correctly.
+WearOS enforces HTTPS communication, but address resolution through mDNS is unstable and not supported by default.

-### mDNS
+### Static IP

-If you chose option A in the setup above, simply running the certificate generation script will create a copy (server_cert.crt).
+If you chose option A in the setup above, simply running the certificate generation script will create a copy (server_cert.crt) for the WearOS app.
 You must recompile the wear-smart application after generating this script.
-If you want to use a domain name different from _glados.local_, please change it in the following files:
+You must reflect your new hostname in the following files:

 - server.conf (for the certificate generation)
 - NetworkCommunicator.kt